 - Jesse Thorner, NSF Postdoc, Stanford University.

 - Ken Ono, Asa Griggs Candler Professor.

-Thanks to the generous support of the National Science Foundation and Emory University, we are again organizing a summer Research Experience in Mathematics for the summer of 2014 on the beautiful campus of Emory University (adjacent to the Centers for Disease Control and Prevention (CDC)).
-We seek to fill 8-10 openings in the REU.
+We are organizing a summer Research Experience in Mathematics for the summer of 2017 on the beautiful campus of Emory University (adjacent to the Centers for Disease Control and Prevention (CDC)).
+We seek to fill 10-14 openings in the REU.
 Most of the participants will be US citizens or permanent residents who are presently enrolled in a US undergraduate institution or high school.
 We have offered openings to high school students who are adequately prepared for the program.
-NSF supported participants will receive a $3600 stipend and free accomodations.
+NSF supported participants will receive a $5000 stipend and also free accomodations.

 - Elliptic curves and Galois representations